 - A unique flavor.

-If you have never tried a smoked cheese dip, it has a flavor that’s unlike any other.
+If you have never tried a smoked cheese dip, it is a flavor that’s unlike any other.
 We think you’ll be begging for more! - Just 3 ingredients!

 We love that the ingredients are easy to find at your local grocery store or Mexican market. - Versatile and adaptable.